kuzzleio/protocol-mqtt-proxy/README.md

 # Kuzzle compatibility

 Versions 1.x of this plugin are compatible with Kuzzle v1.0.0-RC.4 and upper.
-# Protocol plugin: socket.io
+# Protocol plugin: mqtt

-Protocol plugin adding Socket.io support to Kuzzle.
+Protocol plugin adding mqtt support to Kuzzle.

 # Manifest